usaid-cs/yesterday-i-learned/random.md

 - Foam rings around the [beer] glass are a sign that the glass was cleaned properly.
 - To ["curve someone"](https://i.redd.it/xdu6i6ypy9sz.jpg) is to reject someone.
 - On Uber/Lyft decreasing public transit use: ["While ridesharing supports pooling, it also wastes "deadhead" passengerless miles between fares.
 As a result, ridesharing actually increases total vehicle miles traveled."](https://news.ycombinator.com/item?id=15478078)
-- /r/trees is about marijuana. /r/marijuanaenthusiasts is about trees.
 - The [Scotland Yard](https://en.wikipedia.org/wiki/Scotland_Yard) is (basically) the Scottish police HQ.
 - "If a team brings Jeff (the Amazon man) an idea that he disagrees with, he can continue to disagree, but immediately commit to supporting the team.
 The project gets green-lit and the team is moving forward.
 If they had to actually convince Jeff of the idea, it would have taken much much longer."
 - Weighted blankets are for autistic kids.